eetuleppala/eetuleppala.github.io/projects/Split.md

 <a href="https://lrdazrl.itch.io/split" target="_blank">Play on itch.io →</a></div>

 ## Contributions
-The game was created during a week-long game jam.
+The game was created during a week-long game jam with a team of four.
 The theme of the jam was "The Twist".
 Our interpretation of the topic was to twist the genre of split screen games in a way that you could travel through the split, to each others’ screens.
+My contributions included:

 - Core mechanic design (collab)
 - Puzzle design (collab)